Budibase/website/content/blog/tutorials/rest-api-gui.md

 {{< cta >}}

 ## How to build a REST API GUI with Budibase

+REST APIs and web app development are basically inseparable.

 Today we looked into how you can create your own REST API GUI in just 4 steps.
 You saw how you can use Budibase to import and test REST API calls.
 Then you learned how you can create an app, and connect to a REST API using flexible calls based on user inputs.